sergitrilles/SUCREKids/README.txt

-BlocklyDuino
+Sucre4Kids
 =======================

 Introduction
 -----------------

-BlocklyDuino is based on Blockly, the web-based, graphical programming editor.
+Sucre4Kids is based on Blockly, the web-based, graphical programming editor.
 Provide language blocks and code generators for arduino programming.

-BlocklyDuino also support Grove blocks to easily get started with microcontroller-based experimentation and learning.
+Sucre4Kids also support Grove blocks to easily get started with microcontroller-based experimentation and learning.

 * Blockly https://developers.google.com/blockly/